Wheelchair access on trains and buses

-Frustratingly, it isn't usually possible to make these bookings with Loco2, since the rail operator's online systems don't incorporate wheelchair reservations.
+Frustratingly, we can't make these bookings on behalf of our customers because the rail operators' online booking systems don't incorporate wheelchair reservations.
 But the following guidelines will give you an idea of what to expect and how to book.

 - Most modern European trains have designated spaces for wheelchair users, which are located near wheelchair-accessible toilets.
 They are often alongside a "companion" seat for a fellow traveller.